 The Harbinger V2115 is another cheaper and affordable option thanks to its multi-functionality and technically advanced elements for a low price-tag.
 This is a 600 watt Class-D speaker that will deliver decent sound for smaller uses.
 It’s a 15 inch, 2-way system with a built-in mixer with 3 channels, a limiter with clip, and a 2 band EQ.
 There is also a 3/8 inch pole and side handles for easy mounting and positioning.
 This is both a lightweight and pretty sturdy speaker – there are steel grilles for protection and an additional design touch.
 The V2115 comes with dual inputs and an AUX input for an mp3 player.
 Its frequency response from 45 to 20,000 Hz to give us some standard specs and features, which may actually be what you were looking for.
 Just another option here.

-Although hefty on the price tag (and not listed last for this particular reason), you’re getting what you pay for here.
+Although hefty on the price tag (and not listed last for this particular reason), you’re getting what you pay for here — beautiful quality and a lot of power at your fingertips.
 Don’t forget about the Fishman SA220 if you are looking for the best DJ speakers available at the moment if your budget is higher than the average.
 The SA220 is a professional and versatile speaker system with a built-in preamp (2 channel) and 2-way Class D speaker with purposeful inputs and outputs.
 Each channel comes with XLR, high, mid and low EQ, gain control, phase switch, reverb levels and phantom power button.
 With this speaker you will get 6 mid-woofers and neodymium magnets; 200 watts power will give a needed boost for great sound quality – combined with a subwoofer, you can count on rich bass as well.
 Another thing that makes this one of the best speakers for pro DJ’s is the fact that AUX stereo input will enable the control of level for extra customizing.
 This isn’t for beginners.